 Changes in exchange rates can affect our net income and surplus when financial results in functional currencies are translated into Canadian dollars.
 Net income earned outside of Canada is generally not currency hedged and a weakening in the local currency of our foreign operations relative to the Canadian dollar can have a negative impact on our net income reported in Canadian currency.
-A strengthening in the local currency of our foreign operations relative to the Canadian dollar would have the opposite effect.
+A strengthening in the local currency of our foreign operations relative to the local currency of our foreign operations relative to the local currency of our foreign operations relative to the local currency of our foreign operations relative to the local currency of our foreign operations relative to the Canadian dollar would have the opposite effect.
 Regulatory capital ratios could also be impacted by changes in exchange rates.